VivianLVH/DCHM-Digitization-Project-Vivian-L.-V.-Hayles/README.md

 [![DOI](https://zenodo.org/badge/471756787.svg)](https://zenodo.org/badge/latestdoi/471756787)

-# DCHM-template
+# DCHM-Repository for my digitization project by Vivian Lopes Valerio Hayles

-This is a template that was specifically designed to help students of the Digitising Cultural Heritage Materials (DCHM) course at the University of Borås publish their digitisation projects online with GitHub Pages.
+This repository has been created for my digitization project, which is a requirement for the completion of the course Digitising Cultural Heritage Material at the University of Borås.
+The template used for this project was designed by Wout Dilon, to help the students publish their digitization projects online with GitHub Pages.
-But it can be used by anyone who wants to try GitHub Pages to publishing a simple HTML-based website.

 🚀[Visit the Website](https://sslis.github.io/DCHM-template/) if you want to see what the published version of this repository looks like.

-An example of what the template can turn into can be found in Wout's [DIY-frankensTEIn](https://sslis.github.io/DIY-frankensTEIn/index.html) repository.
-For more information on the template and how to get started yourself, please refer to [the repository's wiki](https://github.com/SSLIS/DCHM-template/wiki).

 ## About the Developer
 This repository was originally developed by [Wout Dillen](https://github.com/WoutDLN) as a teaching tool in the Digitising Cultural Heritage Materials course at the [University of Borås](https://www.hb.se/), where he currently works as a Senior Lecturer in Library and Information Science.